alexvoss/torshi-examples/README.md

 ### Use of parameters

-The example uses "{}" in step definitions, which are positional step parameters that both Cucumber and Behave support.
+The examples use `{}` in step definitions, which are positional step parameters that both Cucumber and Behave support.
 This helps the Cucumber extension to recognize step definitions.